Matt54/ImagePlaygroundExamples/README.md

 # Image Playground Examples

-- Basic integration (iOS and macOS with SwiftUI, UIKit, and AppKit)
+A collection of examples of integrating Image Playground in iOS and macOS with SwiftUI, UIKit, and AppKit.
-- Simple Concept (text string input)
-- Extracted Concept (title and long-form text string inputs)
-- Source Images (input reference image [online url or photo library])
+It demonstrates the basic setup, text concepts, and source images.

 ## Basic Integration